Physical Science Solution Very Short Answer Type:

 Answer :

-Deliquescences: When a certain crystalline substance is placed in open air, it absorbs moisture from air and changes to liquid state, then this phenomenon is called deliquescence The crystalline substances which absorb moisture from open air and change to liquid state are called deliquescent substances.
+Deliquescences: When a certain crystalline substance is placed in open air, it absorbs moisture from air and changes to liquid state, then this phenomenon is called deliquescence The crystalline substances that absorb moisture from open air and change to liquid state are called deliquescent substances.

 For example Anhydrous calcium chloride (CaCl2 ),